 Tandoori masala is an Indian spice mix consisting of a variety of spices, including cumin, coriander, and turmeric.
 A tandoor is a type of clay oven first used in India that allows for high-heat cooking.
 Popular dishes at Indian restaurants in America include tandoori chicken and shrimp, which are typically marinated and seasoned using a spice mix like this one.
 Masala means "seasoning" in Hindi, one of the main languages spoken in India.
 Tandoori masala is used to flavor many Indian dishes and provides a savory, aromatic, and lightly spicy flavor.

-You can make this spicy mix ahead of time and store it in an airtight container for a month or two, but you'll get the best flavor the fresher it is.
+You can make this spice mix ahead of time and store it in an airtight container for a month or two, but you'll get the best flavor the fresher it is.
 After a couple of months the flavors will start to diminish, so only make as much as you think you will use.
 Having the spice mix handy makes creating a tasty meal a simple matter of marinating and grilling your dish.

 Toast the cumin, coriander seeds, cloves, and cinnamon sticks in a pan over low heat until they begin to release their aroma.
 Remove the spices from heat and allow them to cool.

-Store the mixture in an airtight container for up to 6 to 8 weeks.
+Store the spice mixture in an airtight container for up to 6 to 8 weeks.

 - If you do not want to use food coloring, substitute it with 20 grams of Kashmiri red chilis.
 They provide a terrific color without as much heat as other varieties of dry red chilis.

 - If you are using Kashmiri red chilis, omit the chili powder from the recipe.

 - Before you use the chilies, lightly toast them in a hot pan until they are aromatic, then grind them into a fine powder in a clean, dry coffee or spice grinder.
 Combine with the rest of your spice mix.